 151 Walnut St. Collierville, TN 38017

-Head N on Germantown Rd.
+From pt.
+11, head N on Germantown Rd.
 R on Poplar Ave.
-R on Walnut St. Park in the Collierville Historic District, and walk to visit points of interest.
+R on Walnut St. to pt.
+14. Park in the Collierville Historic District, and walk to visit points of interest.

 More About: Collierville